microsoftgraph/microsoft-graph-docs.pt-BR/concepts/data-connect-datasets.md

 ## <a name="regions"></a>Regiões

-O Microsoft Graph Data Connect suporta a extração de dados de várias regiões diferentes do Microsoft 365.
-Para mover com êxito os dados do datacenter do Microsoft 365 para o armazenamento do Microsoft Azure, a instância Azure Data Factory e o local de armazenamento do Azure devem mapear para uma região suportada no local dos dados do Microsoft 365.
+A Conexão de Dados do Microsoft Graph dá suporte à extração de dados de diversas regiões do Microsoft 365.
+Para mover os dados do datacenter do Microsoft 365 com êxito no armazenamento do seu Microsoft Azure, a instância do Azure Data Factory e o local de armazenamento do Azure devem mapear em uma região com suporte no local dos dados do Microsoft 365.

 A tabela a seguir indica quais regiões do Microsoft 365 têm suporte e as regiões do Azure correspondentes necessárias para a movimentação de dados.